rlenhard15/Centrepolis/README.md

 $ git commit -m "Some text"
 $ git push origin branch_name_date
 ```
-After then you must follow link with pull request and confirm its creation on `Bitbucket`.
+Then you must follow link with pull request and confirm its creation on `Bitbucket`.

 7.3 Update your master
 ```sh